rockman007372/Obsidian-Vault/Binary Search.md

 **Key attributes:**
 -   Gurantees Search Space is at least 3 in size at each step
--   Post-processing required.
-Loop/Recursion ends when you have 2 elements left.
+-   Post-processing required. **Loop ends when you have 2 elements left**.
 Need to assess if the remaining elements meet the condition.